Rapid Prototyping Services & Rapid Manufacturing

 Cost

-Aluminum is generally more cheap than titanium, it is a cost-effective choice for low-cost projects when you have a tight budget.
+Aluminum is generally more cheap than titanium, it is a cost-effective choice for low-cost projects when you have a tight budget. meanwhile, titanium is often used in high-end products.

 Part Geometry